top of page

 Samuel Lebens

 Samuel Lebens is associate Professor in the philosophy department at the University of Haifa, he is also an Orthodox Rabbi and Jewish educator.
-His first book was a study of Bertrand Russell's evolving theories about the nature of meaning.
-His second book is a study in the analytic philosophy of Judaism.
+He has written books on the nature of propositions, the philosophy of fiction, and the foundational principles of the Jewish faith.

 Sam's academic interests span the philosophy of religion, metaphysics, epistemology, and the philosophy of language.
 He is also the co-founder and served as the founding chair of the Association for the Philosophy of Judaism.
 He studied for his PhD at Birkbeck College, University of London, and completed post-doctoral fellowships at the University of Notre Dame and at Rutgers University.